edgedb/edgedb/docs/ai/reference_python.rst

        A |Gel| client instance.

    :param kwargs:
-       Keyword arguments that are passed to the ``AIOptions`` data class to configure AI-specific options.
+       Keyword arguments that are passed to the ``RAGOptions`` data class to configure AI-specific options.
 These options are:

        * ``model``: The name of the model to be used. (required)